Solving Wordle using Regex (and a little bit of Python)¶

 !grep '(which|could)' data/100k

 Argg that didn't work.
 This seemingly basic regex syntax feature is not supported by default.
-Let's RTFM and run man grep
+Let's RTFM and run man grep.
+It reads:

 grep understands three different versions of regular expression syntax: “basic” (BRE), “extended” (ERE) and “perl” (PCRE).